laravel/docs/broadcasting.md

 composer require ably/ably-php
 ```

-Next, you should configure your Ably credentials via the `ABLY_KEY` environment variable in your application's `.env` file:
+Next, you should configure your Ably credentials in the `config/broadcasting.php` configuration file.
+An example Ably configuration is already included in this file, allowing you to quickly specify your key.
+Typically, this value should be set via the `ABLY_KEY` [environment variable](/docs/{{version}}/configuration#environment-configuration):

 ```ini
 ABLY_KEY=your-ably-key